aliraheel626/zameen-scraper/README.md

 - If scraping fails due to CAPTCHA challenges, consider using proxies or headless browser settings.
 - Ensure the website structure has not changed.
 Update CSS selectors accordingly.

-## License

-This project is licensed under the MIT License.
-Feel free to use and modify it as needed.

-## Author

-[Your Name]
-[Your Contact Information]